 Salad dressings, dips, sauces, jams, and jellies seem to be the last thing people become determined to learn, when they switch from a processed food diet to scratch cooking.
 It’s as if keeping one food in the convenience aisle will keep them from feeling deprived.
 As if scratch cooking is austerity.
 It’s not!

 The people of Brazil have a new start with their new food guidelines that recommend scratch cooking from local ingredients that are eaten in community.
-These guidelines, when applied will give their citizens resiliance in these challenging economic times.
-These guidelines will also improve the wellbeing of their people.
+These guidelines, when applied will give their citizens resilience in these challenging economic times.
+These guidelines will also improve the well-being of their people.

 But cooking from scratch with local ingredients and eating in community is within your reach, too.
 If you lack a few skills to make this easier for you, I trust this has given you the information you need to make it work for you.
 Pick just one skill and make it yours today.
 Don’t think, good idea, I’ll do it later.
 Do it now while the idea is fresh.